-As at June 30 2015, Level 3 instruments are in various entities and industries.
+As at September 30 2015, Level 3 instruments are in various entities and industries.
 The real estate investments are made up of investments in private real estate companies and in real estate income trusts.
 The real estate companies are involved with various types of buildings in different geographical locations.
 For the main Level 3 instruments, the Company relied on appraisals carried out by independent third party valuators or on recent transactions.
-The largest individual equity security (about 32% of the total) was valued based on recent transactions.
 There was no established market for any of these investments, so the most likely scenario is a disposal of the underlying assets.
 For the investments in real estate income trusts, the company relied mainly on audited financial statements, valuing the assets at fair value.
 The most likely scenario is an eventual sale of the underlying properties and their subsequent distribution to the holders.